Quantitative easing: United States

-The U.S. Federal Reserve System uses unconventional monetary policy (mostly QE and forward guidance) primarily during times of crisis - when traditional interest rate tools are insufficient.
+One of the Federal Reserve System monetary policy tools is QE along with forward guidance when controlling short-term interest rates, the central bank's primary monetary policy tool, fails to achieve the desired effect.

+Although the Fed lacks statutory supervision and requires no outside approval to enact monetary policies, a 1977 amendment to the Federal Reserve Act gives the central bank a mandate to provide for moderate long-term interest rates, maximize employment, and stabilize prices, the latter two often referred to as the Fed's dual mandate.
+The two primary mechanisms of monetary policy by which the Fed can effectuate those economic conditions is to raise or lower interest rates or to increase or decrease the money supply.
+Within the Fed, the Federal Open Market Committee is responsible for deciding the Fed's monetary policy.
+The FOMC is composed of 12 members, including the president of the Federal Reserve Bank of New York, 4 presidents from a rotating selection of the 12 Federal Reserve Banks around the country, and 7 members of the system's Board of Governors.

 The Fed held between $700 billion and $800 billion of Treasury notes on its balance sheet before the recession.
+The US has used QE four times so far in its history, with varying degrees of intensity.

 November 2008: QE1.
 In late November 2008, the Federal Reserve started buying $600 billion in mortgage-backed securities.
 By March 2009, it held $1.75 trillion of bank debt, mortgage-backed securities, and Treasury notes; this amount reached a peak of $2.1 trillion in June 2010.
 Further purchases were halted as the economy started to improve, but resumed in August 2010 when the Fed decided the economy was not growing robustly.
 After the halt in June, holdings started falling naturally as debt matured and were projected to fall to $1.7 trillion by 2012.
 The Fed's revised goal became to keep holdings at $2.054 trillion.
 To maintain that level, the Fed bought $30 billion in two- to ten-year Treasury notes every month.